coda/packs-sdk/docs/reference/sdk/enums/ScaleIconSet.md

 Icons that can be used with a [ScaleSchema](../interfaces/ScaleSchema.md).

-For example, to render a star rating, use a [ScaleSchema](../interfaces/ScaleSchema.md) with `icon: ScaleIconSet.Star`.
+For example, to render a star rating, use a [ScaleSchema](../interfaces/ScaleSchema.md) with `icon: coda.ScaleIconSet.Star`.

 ## Enumeration members